clirdlf/ndsa.org/meetings.md

 - $225 for those also attending the DLF Forum
 - A limited number of student tickets ($200) will also be available

-New for 2019: increased overlap with the DLF Forum, including access to 2 DLF Forum sessions and the DLF Forum Closing Plenary
+**New for 2019:** Increased overlap with the DLF Forum!
+DigiPres now begins on Wednesday morning at 8am.
+When you purchase either a DigiPres-only ticket or a Forum/DigiPres combo ticket, attend the two Wednesday morning DLF Forum sessions and the DLF Forum Closing Plenary.

-Registration includes two continental breakfasts, one lunch buffet, coffee breaks, and a reception on Wednesday evening.
+DigiPres registration includes two continental breakfasts, one lunch buffet, coffee breaks, and a reception on Wednesday evening.

 [**Register today!**](https://www.conftool.pro/dlf2019/)